alexandriako/wdi-ldn-project-2/project-1.md

 ## Introduction

-Welcome to my repository for Mode Code, a fashion application content posting, .
+Welcome to my repository for Mode Code, a fashion application that allows content posting of images and text, requires user registration or login (offers secure registration), and utilizes two APIs for weather updates and online shopping.

 ## Installation and Setup